neonmik/Wave-Machine-Firmware/README.md

         + DAC

     + Arp:
+        + Feature: Added and fully implemented the Gate function.
+This allows you to use a pot to change the length of the Arp notes. setting fully Anti-Clockwise will result in a very short blip, while setting fully Clockwise will result in a note that ends when the next note begins.
+Make sure the Filter envelope is set correctly or you wont hear anything!
         + Bugfix: Fixed a bug where flipping through presets while actively playing (not just holding notes/chords) notes would get stuck sustaining.
 This was down to notes not being transfer from the Arp input buffer to the play buffer before being copied to the standard note handling code.
         + Improvement: Added a control for Chord Arp which can be accessed from
         + Feature: Added a setting for Chord Arp along with its associated functions.